Paul George: 2013–14 season

 On September 25, 2013, the Indiana Pacers extended George's contract, electing him to be their designated player.
-The extension, which will start at the end of his rookie contract in 2014, is a "5/30" designated player extension (5 years and 30% of the salary cap), subject to passing the "Derrick Rose" test.
+The extension, which would start at the end of his rookie contract in 2014, was a "5/30" designated player extension (5 years and 30% of the salary cap), subject to passing the "Derrick Rose" test.
 George had to be elected to one further All-NBA team (at any level) or be the MVP during the 2013–14 season to qualify for the 30% extension.
 If he met either of these criteria, the 30% extension was estimated to be worth around $90 million over the 5-year deal.
 If he had failed to meet the criteria, he would be contracted at 25% of the salary cap.

 The Pacers started the 2013–14 season 9–0 for the first time in franchise history.
 George finished with 31 points, 10 rebounds, 4 assists, and 4 steals in a 99–91 victory over the Detroit Pistons.
 He then posted 23 points, 8 rebounds and 6 assists during a 91–84 win over the Toronto Raptors on November 8.
 The following day he scored 24 points and added 6 rebounds in a 96–91 victory over the Brooklyn Nets.
 For his efforts, he was named Eastern Conference Player of the Week.
 With nine wins to start the season, Indiana became the first NBA team to start the season 9–0 since the Dallas Mavericks in the 2002–03 season.
 The Pacers undefeated streak ended at 9–0 against the Bulls on November 16.
 On December 2, 2013, he scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.
 The following day, George was named Eastern Conference Player of the Month, the first time in his career, for the month of November while leading the Pacers to a 15–1 record.
 The Pacers finished the regular season with an incredible 56–26 record.
 In the 2014 playoffs, the Pacers eliminated the Atlanta Hawks and the Washington Wizards in the first two rounds.
 In game 4 against the Wizards, George scored a then playoff career-high 39 points.
 The Pacers were eliminated in the Eastern Conference Finals against the Miami Heat for the third straight year.
 For his efforts, George was named to the All-NBA third team, which qualified him for the full 30% extension and All-Defensive First Team.